Godless (song)

-"Godless" is a song by American rock band The Dandy Warhols.
-It is the third single from their third studio album, Thirteen Tales from Urban Bohemia, released on 17 July 2001.
+"Godless" is a song by American rock band the Dandy Warhols.
+It was released as the third single from their third studio album, Thirteen Tales from Urban Bohemia, on March 13, 2001.

 Release

-Released on July 17, 2001, as the third single from Thirteen Tales from Urban Bohemia, "Godless" peaked at No. 66 on the UK Singles Chart.
+"Godless" served as the third single from Thirteen Tales from Urban Bohemia.
+The song was serviced to US alternative radio on March 13, 2001, and was commercially released in the United Kingdom on June 25, 2001.
+It peaked at No. 66 on the UK Singles Chart.

 Reception

 Q praised the song, calling it "a marvellous concoction of parping trumpets, blasted vocals and headtrip guitar swirls".
 Robert Christgau cited the track as a highlight of the album.